 Right on Luis de Camoes Square, Chiado Camões Apartments Lisbon Best Apartments overlook all the action and the 28 tram below.

 The upscale apartments feel like home due to the fully equipped kitchen, living and dining areas, a separate bedroom, and a marble bathroom.
-Moreover, the apartments provide additional benefits of soundproofing, housekeeping, hotel-style amenities, and elevators.

 Free Christmas Music